 - Ultrafine particles

-- Airborne chemicals such as carbon dioxide and black carbon
+- Airborne chemicals, including carbon dioxide and black carbon

-These can irritate the throat and lungs, causing nasal congestion or making your eyes sting or water.
-When wildfire smoke travels across the country, it carries all these harmful elements too.
-Inhaling wildfire smoke, even hundreds of miles away from the fire, can threaten your overall health and impact your sleep.
+These pollutants can irritate your throat and lungs, cause nasal congestion, and make your eyes sting or water.
+Even if you’re hundreds of miles away from a wildfire, inhaling smoke can threaten your health and interfere with your sleep.

-The CDC has outlined those who have a higher risk from inhaling wildfire smoke.
-This includes:
+The CDC identifies those at higher risk from wildfire smoke, including:

 - Older adults